 Once you have started your degree at SOAS, we offer a variety of support structures and services to help you during your studies.
 Come along to meet our dedicated support staff at drop-in sessions and talks throughout Welcome Week.

-The Careers Service supports all SOAS students in every aspect of their career preparation.
-The Careers team: brings over 100 employers onto campus through events; maintains a library of information explaining how to get into the various graduate careers; holds lists of full-time and part-time vacancies and internships as well as postgraduate funding; runs a large volunteering unit; and offers one-to-one guidance on applications, interviews and career choice.
+The Careers Service supports all SOAS students in every aspect of their career thinking and decision making.
+The Careers team: brings over 100 employers onto campus through events; maintains a library of information explaining how to get into the various graduate careers; holds lists of full-time and part-time vacancies and internships as well as postgraduate funding; runs a volunteering unit; and offers one-to-one guidance on applications, interviews and career choice.

 London offers a great range of accommodation, and whilst living in the world’s most exciting city is not always inexpensive, choosing your accommodation carefully according to your budget and social priorities, can help you make the most of being a student.
 For more information about housing options at SOAS and for further support, contact the SOAS Housing Adviser: email@example.com

 The Student Welfare Office provides impartial and confidential information and advice on all aspects of student welfare.
-Areas of expertise include: finance, budgeting and hardship, visas and immigration, special needs, accommodation, childcare and welfare benefits.
+Areas of expertise include: finance, budgeting and hardship, visas and immigration, childcare and welfare benefits.

-Every student is assigned a personal tutor to answer any academic related questions or concerns.
+Every student is assigned an Academic Advisor to answer any academic related questions or concerns.
 The Learning and Teaching Development provides additional support to make sure you have the best opportunity for developing your writing and other aspects of your study.
 A series of talks and workshops cover subjects such as effective note-taking, reading for study, writing an academic essay, giving a presentation, managing your work and doing exams.

 SOAS is a multi-faith institution and is served by a team of chaplains who offer many services to students including: opportunities for prayer and worship, a confidential and sympathetic ear, a community of friendship and personal and spiritual support.
 The School also has three single-sex prayer rooms available for private use.